Himanshu2ht/Sem_2/cpp.md

 #include <vector>
 using namespace std;
 void removeDuplicates(int arr[], int& n) {

-    // Use an unordered set to store unique elements unordered_set<int> uniqueElements;
+    unordered_set<int> uniqueElements;
     int index = 0; // Index to keep track of the new array without duplicates for (int i = 0; i < n; i++) {

-        // If the element is not already in the set, add it if (uniqueElements.find(arr[i]) == uniqueElements.end()) {
+        if (uniqueElements.find(arr[i]) == uniqueElements.end()) {
             uniqueElements.insert(arr[i]);
             arr[index++] = arr[i]; // Place the unique element in the array
         }
     }

-    // Update the size of the array to reflect the new size after removing duplicates n = index;
+    n = index;
 }
 void printArray(int arr[], int n) {